 The 20th Century was an era of rapid innovation in ballistics technology, and subsequently in how conflicts were conducted.
 Military organisations worldwide opted to improve the manouverability of troops and vehicles without compromising the performance of protective equipment in response to high velocity impacts.
 This led to the gradual adoption of novel ceramic materials in defence applications.Continue reading

-Grinding of industrial intermediates and various analytical samples is carried out by applying continuous abrasive force to reduce the size of particles, or to blend heterogeneous materials together.
-This can be carried out with hydraulic and pneumatic systems, but one of the oldest methods of grinding involves the use of milling media to repeatedly impact material and cause particles to decompose through mechanical attrition.Continue reading
+Advanced ceramic grinding media are on the cutting-edge of wearing applications.
+The right grinding balls can be used to break down analytical samples, industrial intermediates, and more, simply by applying continuous abrasive forces.
+Generally, the goal is to reduce the size of particles, or to blend heterogeneous materials together.
+This can be carried out with hydraulic and pneumatic systems.
+But the oldest, simplest, and often most effective method, is to repeatedly impact sample materials with a tougher milling medium, causing particles to decompose through mechanical attrition.Continue reading